Love being outdoors, but are you sick of those annoying blood-sucking mosquitoes? Put down the sprays and nets.

 Catnip (Nepeta cataria)

 For some gardeners, this is a perennial.
 For others, it is an annual plant.
 The Catnip plant is considered about 10 times more effective than DEET for repelling mosquitoes.
-However, this plant has a tendency to be quite invasive.
+However, this plant tends to be quite invasive.

 If it’s in the garden bed, cats can crush this plant.
 But you can keep a couple of them in hanging containers to avoid both problems.